 Located in The Nations, Harding House Brewing Co. is a brewery and taproom with a major focus on its community and brewing beers with local and seasonal ingredients — a farm to pint concept, if you will.
 Its menu has recurring selections, as well as seasonal offerings and some experimental sprinkled in the mix.
 Harding House has a good blend of beer styles, but its saisons are not to be missed.
 The taproom is cozy for a weeknight pint, but the roll-up garage doors are ready for when it’s party time.

-Veteran brewers Fat Bottom Brewery traveled east to west, leaving a small production space and taproom in East Nashville for a substantially larger one in The Nations.
-Fat Bottom essentially swapped a small, 5000-square-foot facility for a state-of-the-art 33,000-square-foot facility.
-The new facility sits on an acre and a half plot of land which afforded Fat Bottom space to not only expand the production floor and taproom but also build a giant event space and The Hop Yard, their outdoor beer garden.
-The brewery’s kitchen has plans to re-open in the near future for in-house food offerings.
+Fat Bottom essentially swapped a small, 5000-square-foot facility in East Nashville for a state-of-the-art 33,000-square-foot home in the Nations.
+The new facility sits on an acre and a half plot of land which afforded Fat Bottom space to not only expand the production floor and taproom but also build a giant event space and The Hop Yard, its outdoor beer garden.
+The brewery also operates a full-service kitchen that’s open for lunch, dinner, and weekend brunch.

 Formerly a SoBro staple, Czann’s up and moved its operation to The Nations where it’s taken over a space that once accommodated a church.
 Just a hop, skip, and jump away from a handful of other breweries, Czann’s is another addition to what seems to be becoming Nashville’s brewing district.
 Unlike his younger peers, founder Ken Rebman is not chasing the latest beer trend or looking to pump his beer full of fruit puree.
 Ken is focused on making solid, clean beer and marching to the beat of his own drum.
 The Czann’s taproom is a tall, open space with ample TVs, but if you want to take in the fresh Nashville air, its patio is also open for seating.